 Our office has a responsibility to provide services regionally, as set forth in County Code 12.52 (link).
 King County as a whole is recognized by Washington State Emergency Management Division as a Homeland Security Region (see map).
 To facilitate coordination within Region 6, the Region has been divided into three zones (see map).
 Our programs and related regional efforts are informed by the Emergency Management Advisory Committee (EMAC).

 Regional plans and committees - emergency management strategies, agreements, and working groups

 Training and exercises - schedule and registration information

-Emergency notification - public opt-in systems for staying informed about impending hazards, transportation disruptions, and public safety directives within King County
+(RPIN) system - public opt-in system for staying informed about impending hazards, transportation disruptions, and public safety directives within King County

 Service catalog - comprehensive guide to resources available to emergency management professionals, elected leaders, and anyone with a responsibility for preparing their organization for disaster response and recovery

 Don't see what you're looking for?
 Please contact our Web Master for assistance.